Mt. Lebanon High School: PIAA State Championships

+Academics

+As of 2025, the school's average ACT score for students is a 30, and the school's average SAT score is a 1290.

+The school offers 24 AP courses.

+Facilities

+Mt.
+Lebanon High School is located on 26 acres in the western Pennsylvania hills.
+The indoor athletic facilities are connected to the Mt.
+Lebanon High School Center Court and academic buildings via a glass skybridge, recently named McFeeley Way, after the late high school principal Brian McFeeley.

-Extracurricular activities
+Arts and extracurricular activities

 In the 2002–03 school year, the high school received one of six Outstanding School Awards from the Educational Theatre Association.
 The school's theater program began in 1930 and has produced a number of notable actors.

 In 2006, the fine arts department was rated one of eight finest nationwide by the U.S. Department of Education.

 In 2007, the American Music Conference listed Mt.
 Lebanon High school as one of the "Best 100 Communities for Music Education".
 Mount Lebanon Percussion ensemble were invited by the NHL to perform at the 2011 NHL Winter Classic on live TV for the country.